tsdiokno/abl/content/tl/docs/nt/roma/roma-7.md

 [^20]: But if what I do not want to do, this I am doing, I am no longer the one doing it, but sin that lives in me.

-[^21] Kaya nalaman ko, sa aking kagustuhan na gumawa ng mabuti, na nasaakin ang kasamaan.
+[^21] Kaya naman nalaman ko, sa aking kagustuhan na gumawa ng mabuti, na nananahan saakin ang kasamaan.

 [^21]: Consequently, I find the principle with me, the one who wants to do good, that evil is present with me.

-[^22] Dahil buong-galak akong sumasang-ayon sa Kautusan ng Diyos sa aking isip,
+[^22] Dahil buong-galak akong sumasang-ayon sa Kautusan ng Diyos sa aking panloob na pagkatao,

 [^22]: For I joyfully agree with the law of God in my inner person,

-[^23] pero may isa pa akong nakikitang kautusan sa aking sarili, sumasalungat sa kautusan ng aking isip at inaalipin ako sa kautusan ng kasalanan na na sa akin.
+[^23] pero may isa pa akong nakikitang kautusan na nananahan sa aking sarili, sumasalungat sa kautusan ng aking isip at inaalipin ako sa kautusan ng kasalanan na nananahan sa akin.

 [^23]: but I observe another law in my members, at war with the law of my mind and making me captive to the law of sin that exists in my members.

-[^24] Kawawa ako!
-Sino ang sasaklolo sakin mula saaking katawan ng kamatayan?
+[^24] Kaawa-awa ako!
+Sino ang sasaklolo sakin mula sa aking katawan ng kamatayan?

 [^24]: Wretched man that I am!
 Who will rescue me from this body of death?

-[^25] Salamat sa Diyos sa ngalan ng Panginoong Hesu Kristo!
+[^25] Salamat sa Diyos sa pamamagitan ng Panginoong Hesu Kristo!
 Kaya sa isip ko ako ay alipin ng Kautusan ng Diyos, pero sa aking katawan, ako ay alipin ng kasalanan.

 [^25]: Thanks be to God through Jesus Christ our Lord!
 So then, I myself with my mind am enslaved to the law of God, but with my flesh I am enslaved to the law of sin.